Some Fundamental Theorems in Mathematics: Riemann Roch

 \section{Riemann Roch}

-A Riemann surface is a one-dimensional complex manifold.
+A {\bf Riemann surface} is a one-dimensional complex manifold.
 It is a two-dimensional real analytic manifold but it has also a {\bf complex structure} forcing it to be orientable for example.
 Let $G$ be a compact connected {\bf Riemann surface} of Euler characteristic $\chi(G)=1-g$, where $g=b_1(G)$ is the {\bf genus}, the number of handles of $G$ (and $1=b_0(G)$ indicates that we have only one connected component).
 A {\bf divisor} $D=\sum_i a_i z_i$ on $G$ is an element of the free Abelian group on the points of the surface.
-These are finite formal sums of points in $G$, where $a_i \in \mathbb{Z}$ is the multiplicity of the point.
-Its {\bf degree} is defined as ${\rm deg}(X)=\sum_i a_i$.
-Let us write $\chi(X)={\rm deg}(D) + \chi(G)= {\rm deg}(D)+1-g$ and call this the {\bf Euler characteristic} of the divisor as one can see a divisor as a geometric object by itself generalizing the complex manifold itself, where $D=0$.
+These are finite formal sums of points $z_i$ in $G$, where $a_i \in \mathbb{Z}$ is the multiplicity of the point $z_i$.
+The {\bf degree} of the divisor is defined as ${\rm deg}(D)=\sum_i a_i$.
+Let us write $\chi(D)={\rm deg}(D) + \chi(G)= {\rm deg}(D)+1-g$ and call this the {\bf Euler characteristic} of the divisor $D$ as one can see a divisor as a geometric object by itself generalizing the complex manifold $X$ (which is the case $D=0$).
 A {\bf meromorphic function} $f$ on $G$ defines the {\bf principal divisor} $(f)=\sum_i a_i z_i - \sum_j b_j w_j$, where $a_i$ are the multiplicities of the {\bf roots} $z_i$ of $f$ and $b_j$ the multiplicities of the {\bf poles} $w_j$ of $f$.
-The principal divisor of a global meromorphic 1-form $dz$ is called the {\bf canonical divisor} $K$.
-Let $l(D)$ be the dimension of the linear space of meromorphic functions $f$ on $G$ for which $(f) + D \geq 0$ (meaning that all coefficients are non-negative, one calls this {\bf effective}).
+The principal divisor of a global meromorphic 1-form $dz$ which is called the {\bf canonical divisor} $K$.
+Let $l(D)$ be the dimension of the linear space of meromorphic functions $f$ on $G$ for which $(f) + D \geq 0$.
+(The notation $\geq 0$ means that all coefficients are non-negative.
+One calls such a divisor {\bf effective}).
 The {\bf Riemann-Roch} theorem is \satz{$l(D) - l(K-D) = \chi(D)$}

 The idea of a Riemann surfaces was defined by Bernhard Riemann.
 Riemann-Roch was proven for Riemann surfaces by Bernhard Riemann in 1857 and Gustav Roch in 1865.
 It is possible to see this as a {\bf Euler-Poincar\'e type relation} by identifying the left hand side as a signed cohomological Euler characteristic and the right hand side as a combinatorial Euler characteristic.
 There are various generalizations, to arithmetic geometry or to higher dimensions.
 See \cite{GriffithsHarris,Schenk}.